So the time has come for the last post from the abandoned abattoir. At least for now. And it’s time to explore the garage and power station building.

 So what is this place, and what’s happened with it?
 After an extensive research, spending 30 euros on ordering official documents and 60 euros on a three month subrscription of the local newspaper, this is, what I have found out:

-In the late 1970’s the company owning it started centering its activities to a nearby town, and all production here ended.
+In the late 1970’s the company owning it started centering its activities to a nearby town, and in the mid 80’s all production here ended.
 For some reason or another the logos of the company are still on the facade, and there’s a lot of stuff belonging to it in the attic.

 A local food wholesale company bought the premises after this, but it is a bit unclear, when.
 Some sources say, it was in 1985, but the wholesale company was founded before the late 70’s as its papers from 1975 were in the house.
 The company register says, this company went bankrupt in 1991.
 In addition to the abattoir memorabilia, a lot of the wholesale company’s documents can still be found scattered around the building.

 What happened after this is a bit unclear.
-According to the official documents the current owner bought the place in 1993 and according to the local newspaper, he bought it for his children to live in, but none of them wanted to live in this village, and the place has stood abandoned ever since.
+According to the official documents the current owner bought the place in 1993, and the place has stood abandoned around ever since.
 In my memories it has always been deserted, yet there are letters, newspapers and documents dating back to the late 90’s and early 2000’s in the apartments.
 Who has brought them here, if not the inhabitants, is unclear to me.